Welcome to Brown University! We are looking forward to working with you during your time at Brown.

 As you are getting prepared to come to Brown, we wanted to remind you about some important events/information and to review the process of registering with Student and Employee Accessibility Services (SEAS).

-- SEAS will have a table at the University Resource Fair in Sayles Hall on Saturday, September 3th, from 2 to 4:30 pm.
+- SEAS will have a table at the University Resource Fair in Sayles Hall.
 The accessible entrance is on the right side of the building.
 Take the small elevator to the first floor.

-- SEAS will hold an Orientation for students and parents on Sunday, September 4th, from 11:30 to 12:30 pm in 85 Waterman St. Rm 130, Carmichael Aud.: Meet the SEAS staff and get information about how accommodations and services work at Brown.
+- SEAS will hold an Orientation for students and parents, time and location TBD.
+Meet the SEAS staff and get information about how accommodations and services work at Brown.
 There will also be a panel of students who use accommodations and services!

-- SEAS will conduct a Self Advocacy Workshop on Tuesday, September 13th from 12:00 to 12:50 pm in J. Walter Wilson Room 502: Learn about the process of requesting accommodations.
+- SEAS will conduct a Self Advocacy Workshop.
+Learn about the process of requesting accommodations.
 Discuss how to work with your professors, use services such as Tutoring or the Writing Center, and make sure you know where to go if you have a question or a concern.
 The session is strongly recommended for any students that will be using academic accommodations!

 Registering with SEAS and requesting accommodations

 If you have not already submitted it, a Registration and Release Form should be returned to the SEAS office as soon as possible.

 Documentation confirming your area of disability and needs is also required.
 Documentation guidelines are available for your reference and should be shared with your provider.
 Please make sure your documentation is complete by following the guidelines and contacting us with any questions.
 If you have not sent it already, documentation can be mailed to: